7 Free Tools to Simplify Knitting Pattern Design

 Canva is a fantastic, web-based app that helps people who are not confident using graphics software to create beautiful graphics and imagery with their super-customisable templates.

-I use Canva to create moodboards that inspire my knitting pattern designs, as I find it more efficient than working on paper.
-I just drag and drop my chosen imagery into one of their templates and I’m pretty much done!
+• Efficiency: I use Canva to create moodboards for my knitting pattern designs because I find it more efficient than working on paper.
+I gather images from Pinterest, save them, and drag and drop them into Canva templates.
+Done!

 Tool 2: Charts